-As a result of the current business environment including depressed real estate markets, liquidity has been severely restricted.
-Capital providers (including banks and insurance companies) substantially reduced the availability and increased the cost of debt capital for many companies originating commercial mortgages.
-We are uncertain as to how long the present economic conditions will remain and what shape the economy will take.
+As a result of the depressed real estate markets, liquidity has been severely restricted.
+Capital providers (including banks and insurance companies) substantially reduced the availability of capital and widened spreads they required for many companies originating commercial mortgages.
+There is uncertainty as to how long it will take until economic conditions significantly improve and, as a result, what shape the economy will take.

-In response, legislators and financial regulators implemented a number of mechanisms designed to add stability to the financial markets.
-These programs and other legislative and regulatory efforts related to the financial markets provided increased liquidity to global financial markets.
-However, many of the government sponsored programs were temporary or have been completely utilized.
-The expiration of these or other legislative or regulatory initiatives may cause a further reduction in liquidity to the financial markets and as a result, we may need to modify our strategies, businesses or operations, and incur increased costs in order to satisfy new regulatory requirements or to compete in a changing business environment.
 Given the volatile nature of the market and uncertainties underlying efforts to mitigate or reverse the disruption, we may not timely anticipate or manage existing, new or additional risks, contingencies or developments.
 Our failure to do so could materially and adversely affect our business, financial condition, results of operations and prospects.